jmath1/Threadline/db_project/README.md

    - [x] Create notification signals for a new follower.
    - [x] Create notifications for a new message in a thread that the user is a participant.
    - [x] Create notifications for a new tag in a message.
+   - [ ] Notifications should be stored in Mongo and also have a pubsub channel in redis for new notifications while the user is logged in.

 6. **Navigation and Search Functions**